jun-pac/Project-Ulysses/README.md

 6. Reset Button
 The popup includes a reset button to clear all tracked time data.

+## Privacy Policy
+1. Information We Collect
+This extension collects the following data:
+YouTube Video IDs: We track the video IDs of the content you watch to analyze viewing habits.
+Preference Report: The extension categorizes videos into 20 different types and updates your preference report based on your ratings.

+2. How We Use the Data
+The preference report is processed using OpenAI's API to help determine whether a video is considered "wasted time" or not.
+The collected video IDs are only used locally to track user behavior and are not stored on any external servers.

+3. Data Sharing
+We do not share any collected data with third parties.
+The preference report is sent to OpenAI API for processing, but we do not store any user data externally.

+4. Data Storage & Security
+All collected data is stored locally on your device using Chrome's chrome.storage.local.
+The extension does not transmit or store data on external servers, except when updating the preference report via OpenAI API.

+5. Contact
+If you have any questions regarding this privacy policy, please contact us at millipede306@gmail.com.

 ## Future Development Plans
 1. Progressive Warnings